great-expectations/airflow-provider-great-expectations/docs/getting-started.md

     - `GX_CLOUD_ORGANIZATION_ID`
     - `GX_CLOUD_WORKSPACE_ID`

-   The GXValidateDataFrameOperator creates an XCom which contains a link to view your results in the GX Cloud UI.
+   The `GXValidateDataFrameOperator` creates an XCom that contains a link to view your results in the GX Cloud UI.

 ### Batch Operator